goshevs/pchained/README.md

 The arguments that `miModel` takes are:

-- `dv`: a scale or a stand-alone dependent variable to be imputed
+- `dv`: a scale stub or a stand-alone dependent variable to be imputed
 - `covariateList`: an optional list of covariates to be included in the imputation equation for `dv`.
 - `options`: could be any set of:
 	- `scale`: has to be included if `dv` is a scale